Originally Posted January 13, 2017

 No, I don't have any phenomenal photos to show off on Instagram.
 I can't go home and brag about my trophy brown, but does that constitute an unaccomplished day?

 Of course not!

 Being an accomplished or respected angler had nothing to do with your ability to catch 20, 20-inch trout on every fishing trip.
 Some days you're going to get "skunked," it happens.
 If we're totally honest it happens a lot more often than any of us like to admit.

 So, here's to troutless days, but going back and knowing that the amount of trout to the net has no constitution on your value as an angler.

-Here are to mountains, big and small.
+Here's to mountains, big and small.

 Here's to opting outside and adventuring for yourself and knowing that your adventure is just as magnificent as any other.